Turn your texts, PPTs, PDFs or URLs to video - in minutes.

-Technology is constantly evolving, particularly in Text-to-Speech (TTS) systems.
+Technology is constantly evolving, particularly in AI voice generation systems.

 Once robotic and monotonous, these systems now produce speech almost identical to human conversation.
 A study by Grand View Research highlights this growth, projecting the global TTS market size to reach $7.06 billion by 2028, underscoring the accelerating adoption and technological advancements.